 Digging into the archives, we unearth the original articles printed in the Playbills of yesteryear.

-Ann Miller, the legendary Hollywood hoofer whose rapid-fire tap dancing blazed across the screen in dozens of iconic film musicals, returned to Broadway for her third and final time, in the 1979 burlesque musical comedy revue Sugar Babies—co-starring fellow Hollywood legend Mickey Rooney.
+Ann Miller, the legendary Hollywood hoofer whose rapid-fire tap dancing blazed across the screen in dozens of iconic film musicals, returned to Broadway for her third and final time, in the 1979 burlesque musical comedy revue Sugar Babies—which opened October 6, 1979, co-starring fellow Hollywood legend Mickey Rooney.

 A rare occurrence on Broadway today, both Miller and Rooney remained with the production (with exception for vacations) for the duration of its nearly three-year run, and then took the show on tour.